SharePoint/sp-dev-docs/docs/spfx/web-parts/serve-your-web-part-in-a-sharepoint-page.md

 This will install the client-side solution and the web part in your developer site.

-Site Contents page will show you the installation status of your cliet-side solution.
+Site Contents page will show you the installation status of your client-side solution.
 Make sure the installation is  complete before going to the next step.

 ## Step 5: Preview web part in a classic SharePoint page
 Now that we have deployed and installed the client-side solution, lets add the web part to a classic SharePoint page.

 Remember that our resources such as JavaScripts, CSS etc., are available in the local machine.

-Switch to Visual Studio Code and open `<your-webpart-guid>.manifest.json` in `src\webparts\helloWorld\dist` folder.
+Switch to Visual Studio Code and open `<your-webpart-guid>.manifest.json` in `\dist` folder.

 Notice the `internalModuleBaseUrls` property in the `loaderConfig` entry: